Senior Peer Advisors

 Students who have completed a full year (both semesters) as a Peer Advisor are qualified to apply for the position of Senior Peer Advisor.
 As Senior Peer Advisor, you will be assigned to one freshman seminar and will work with that class for both semesters.
 Working with other Senior Peer Advisors, you will also assume a leadership position within the Peer Advisor cohort.

-Senior Peer Advisors receive $1250/ semester, fall and spring semesters of the 2020-2021 academic year, and are expected to serve a minimum of ten hours/week.
+Senior Peer Advisors receive $1500 per semester, fall and spring, and are expected to serve 5-8 hours a week.

 These are non-negotiable responsibilities for both fall and spring semesters.